anagha-microsoft/databricks-workshops/msready2019/README.md

 ## Structured Streaming functionality covered:
 You will learn to:<br>
 1. Parse and transform events in-flight in a stream from Azure Event Hub
-2. Joining stream consumed with a static data source in blob storage<br>
+2. Joining stream consumed data with a static data source in blob storage<br>
-3. Compute a few aggregation operations like count, average and sum<br>
+3. Compute a few aggregates like count, average and sum<br>
-4. Compute windowed aggregations<br>
+4. Compute windowed aggregates<br>
 5. Sink to Databricks Delta<br>

 # 2.0.
 Provisioning